What is Sexual Assault?

 How to Get Help:

-In Connecticut, there is a statewide network of sexual assault programs that can be reached by calling the statewide sexual assault hotline: 1-888-999-5545 (English) or 1-888-568-8332 (Spanish).
-Free and confidential sexual assault crisis services include: 24 hour hotline with immediate access to trained, certified counselors; crisis intervention and short term counseling; accompaniment and advocacy through the medical and police systems; preparation, accompaniment and advocacy through the court system; information and referrals for other needs; support groups; TTY access during office hours; sign language interpreters available; male counselors; emergency transportation by arrangement; professional training, community education, and prevention programs.
+In Connecticut, there is a statewide network of sexual assault programs that can be reached by calling or texting the statewide sexual assault hotline: 1-888-999-5545 (English) or 1-888-568-8332 (Spanish).
+Free and confidential sexual assault crisis services include: 24 hour hotline, text or chat with immediate access to trained, certified counselors; crisis intervention and short term counseling; accompaniment and advocacy through the medical and police systems; preparation, accompaniment and advocacy through the court system; information and referrals for other needs; support groups; TTY access during office hours; sign language interpreters available; male counselors; emergency transportation by arrangement; professional training, community education, and prevention programs.

 For More Information: